AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

     $ npm install @alicloud/edgeroutine-cli -g
     ```

-    **Note:** The latest version of the EdgeRoutine CLI is 2.0.3.
-After the installation, you can run the `edgeroutine-cli -v` command to query the version number.
+    **Note:** The latest version of the EdgeRoutine CLI is 2.0.0.
+After you install the EdgeRoutine CLI, you can run the `edgeroutine-cli -v` command to query the version number.
 We recommend that you upgrade your EdgeRoutine CLI to the latest version.
+If you use the latest version of the EdgeRoutine CLI to perform the build operation and the message "The specified ArgValue is invalid" appears, run the `edgeroutine-cli config` command to initialize the config.js file and perform the build operation again.

 2. Run the following command to create a code directory and change to the directory: